EXPERT ADVICE ON PUBLIC DEBT FOR DEVELOPING COUNTRIES

 The Debt Management Facility is a multi-donor trust fund whose objective is to strengthen debt management to reduce debt-related vulnerabilities and improve debt transparency in more than 80 countries.

-The Debt Management Facility (DMF) for Low-Income Countries (LICs) was launched in November 2008 by the World Bank as a multi-donor trust fund that supports the scaling up and accelerated implementation of the World Bank Group's debt management work program in low-income countries (Link to list of DMF-eligible countries).
+The Debt Management Facility (DMF) for Low-Income Countries (LICs) was launched in November 2008 by the World Bank as a multi-donor trust fund that supports the scaling up and accelerated implementation of the World Bank Group's debt management work program in low-income countries.
 The program has the specific objective of strengthening debt management capacity and institutions through a number of tools that help countries assess and plan their debt.

 In 2014, the World Bank Group launched a second round of the trust fund (DMF II) that formalized a partnership with the International Monetary Fund.
 Experts from both institutions would now execute trainings and technical assistance for DMF-eligible countries seeking to strengthen and professionalize their debt management.
 The list of topics covered by the trust fund was expanded to cover emerging issues, such as domestic debt market development and the issuance of debt on international markets.